 Carolyn Gorman, coordinator of post secondary and career education for the Aspeger Syndrome Adult Transition (ASAT) program, offered a class this fall that turned out to be one of the most popular career classes for students.

 When the staff at Chapel Haven needs an IT guy to troubleshoot a computer problem, they don’t have far to go.
 “If there’s an emergency, I’m just up the street,” said Josh Liebeskind, a 2010 graduate of Chapel Haven’s Asperger Syndrome Adult Transition (ASAT) program and now a part-time employee at Chapel Haven who sets up staff accounts, new computers and solves any IT-related problems.
 “If I fix something quickly they’re amazed.
 I don’t think it’s that hard,” Josh said.

-Chapel Haven is proud to announce it has joined Project SEARCH, a national one-year, high school transition program for students with disabilities that provides training and education with the goal of obtaining competitive employment.
+Chapel Haven is in its second year with Project SEARCH, a national one-year, high school transition program for students with disabilities that provides training and education with the goal of obtaining competitive employment.
 The program was developed at the Cincinnati Children’s Hospital in 1994.